 The same cleaning solutions and techniques recommended for carpet can be used to clean upholstery.
 Take extra care not to overwet the fabric which can leave moisture in the cushions.

-If the stain is large or the fabric is silk or vintage, consult a professional.
+If the stain is large or the fabric is silk or vintage, consult a professional or if you need more stain removal tips.